HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 This method does have two significant issues.
 First, it may underreport some APIs used as it can not detect obfuscated code that may exist due to minification.
 Additionally, it may overreport occurrences of APIs because it does not execute code to see if an API is used.
 Regardless of these limitations, we believe this methodology should provide a sufficiently good overview of what capabilities are used on the web.

-Seventy-five total regular expressions for supported capabilities exist; view this [source file](https://github.com/HTTPArchive/custom-metrics/blob/5d2f74fbdc580e76da5d1dad738fca8381429b9a/dist/fugu-apis.js) to see all the expressions used.
+Seventy-five total regular expressions for supported capabilities exist; view this <a hreflang="en" href="https://github.com/HTTPArchive/custom-metrics/blob/5d2f74fbdc580e76da5d1dad738fca8381429b9a/dist/fugu-apis.js">source file</a> to see all the expressions used.

-The usage data in this chapter is from a crawl in August 2022; you can view the raw data in the [Capabilities 2022 Results Sheet](https://docs.google.com/spreadsheets/d/13S9FRj8OPRtoMPb94jFh6pPNz3lNS9yztIaorZYe288/edit?usp=sharing).
+The usage data in this chapter is from a crawl in June 2022; you can view the raw data in the <a hreflang="en" href="https://docs.google.com/spreadsheets/d/13S9FRj8OPRtoMPb94jFh6pPNz3lNS9yztIaorZYe288/edit?usp=sharing">Capabilities 2022 Results Sheet</a>.

-This chapter will also compare API usage to last year's usage; you can view the raw data from the previous year in the [Capabilities 2021 Results Sheet](https://docs.google.com/spreadsheets/d/1b4moteB9EiLYkH1Ln9qfi1tnU-E4N2UQ87uayWytDKw/edit#gid=2077755325).
+This chapter will also compare API usage to last year's usage; you can view the raw data from the previous year in the <a hreflang="en" href="https://docs.google.com/spreadsheets/d/1b4moteB9EiLYkH1Ln9qfi1tnU-E4N2UQ87uayWytDKw/edit#gid=2077755325">Capabilities 2021 Results Sheet</a>.

 ## Async Clipboard API